JacobSmxth/CentDash/README.md

 ## **About**

-LedgerLite is a **Java-based finance management API** designed for speed, security, and modularity.
+CentLedger is a **Java-based finance management API** designed for speed, security, and modularity.
 It will serve as a backend foundation for CLI tools, web applications, and potentially mobile apps.
 All interacting through a clean, hopefully well-documented REST interface.

 ---